irejra09/Java-fundamentals/readme.md

-This repository contains will contain the Fundamental Java Language<br>
+This repository containsthe Fundamental Java Language<br>
 programs for beginners to Java programming.